Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Receive the Machamp Coin from Brutus!_

-After defeating Brutus in the GR Fighting Fortress, he will give you the coin.
+* After defeating Brutus in the GR Fighting Fortress, he'll give you the coin.

 ***